-Without divulging actual active user numbers, Keshri claimed the Rheo app has been downloaded 2.5 million times, while Rheo Studio has crossed 100,000 downloads has 50,000 registered livestreamers on the platform.
+Without divulging actual active user numbers, Keshri claimed the Rheo app has been downloaded 2.5 million times.
+While Rheo Studio, which has crossed 100,000 downloads, has 50,000 registered livestreamers on the platform.
 In the next five years, Keshri expects to have five million livestreamers in India using Rheo’s apps.

 Since it has only been a little more than a year since the company was founded, Keshri said they are not looking at monetizing the platform for now.
 “We have some ideas on how to monetize the platform, but we are at a growth stage now and would like to focus on just that,” he said.